KKA2/breakingblue/README.md

 ## Still to Do

-- return to main menu option?
+- Level 4 background
-- finish fixing collision detection
+- Collision detection of enemy w/ player in level 4

 ## Known Issues
 - Rolling messes with collision/ground detection